neutrinojs/neutrino/docs/faq.md

 ### What is the difference between middleware and presets?

 The term "presets" are a hold-over from Neutrino pre-v5.
-Presets **are** middleware, the difference in reality, is in name only.
+Presets **are** middleware, the difference in reality is in name only.
 To keep the term "presets" relevant, we typically want to use it when referring to major project types:
 React projects, Node.js projects, composite middleware (a conglomeration of many middlewares), etc.